Last reviewed 29 October 2020

 Compiling and maintaining a register

 New legislation is published almost daily by the UK Government on www.legislation.gov.uk.
 But it is no easy feat interpreting what is relevant to your activities.
 The legislation is divided into four jurisdictions: UK, Scotland, Wales and Northern Ireland.
-There is no category for Great Britain, nor, for that matter, England, which explains why the Environmental Damage (Prevention and Remediation) (England) (Amendment) Regulations 2017 are listed under the UK.
-The UK jurisdiction tag can definitely be confusing.
-It contains, for example, the Ionising Radiations Regulations 2017, which actually apply to Great Britain rather than to the UK (but, as mentioned, there is no category for Great Britain).
+There is no category for Great Britain, nor, for that matter, England, which explains why the Health Protection (Coronavirus, Local COVID-19 Alert Level) (High) (England) (Amendment) Regulations 2020 are listed under the UK, as are the Carriage of Dangerous Goods and Use of Transportable Pressure Equipment (Amendment) (EU Exit) Regulations 2020, even though the latter do not apply to Northern Ireland.

 Once this question of jurisdiction is addressed, there remains the problem that the lists are simply presented in reference number order.
-A piece of legislation on the environment will be followed by one on taxation, another on bridge tolls and one whose scope is not immediately apparent (the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019 amends legislation including the Explosives Regulations 2014, the Pyrotechnic Articles (Safety) Regulations 2015 and the Simple Pressure Vessels (Safety) Regulations 2016.
+A piece of legislation on the environment will be followed by one on taxation, another on chemicals and one whose scope is not immediately apparent (the Product Safety and Metrology etc (Amendment etc) (EU Exit) Regulations 2019 amends legislation including the Explosives Regulations 2014, the Pyrotechnic Articles (Safety) Regulations 2015 and the Simple Pressure Vessels (Safety) Regulations 2016.
 On any given day, up to 20 items of legislation may be published, of which perhaps one will be relevant to your search.

 Still, the fact remains that the only way to build up a coherent and consistent legal register in complex areas such as health, safety and/or environment is to examine these daily lists in detail and to abstract and summarise those which fall within the relevant subjects, even if some do so only tangentially.